Charles Gould (geologist)

-Charles Gould (4 June 1834 – 15 April 1893) was the first Geological Surveyor of Tasmania 1859–69.
+Charles Gould (4 June 1834 – 15 April 1893) was the first geological surveyor of Tasmania from 1859 to 1869.

 Career

+He was born in England as the son of ornithologist John Gould and natural history illustrator Elizabeth Gould.

-He was born in England He conducted three expeditions into Western Tasmania in the 1860s.
+He conducted three expeditions into Western Tasmania in the 1860s.
 He named many of the mountains on the West Coast Range.

 He also worked as a consultant geologist and land surveyor in Tasmania, the Bass Strait Islands and in New South Wales.

 He left Australia in late 1873 and died 20 years later, in Montevideo, Uruguay.

-His father was the ornithologist John Gould and his mother was the natural history illustrator Elizabeth Gould (née Coxen).

 Charles Gould was a member of the Royal Society of Tasmania and an amateur naturalist as well as geologist.
 He published observations of the distribution, diet and habits of the Tasmanian giant freshwater crayfish in 1870.
 The species was named Astacopsis gouldi in honour of him by Australian freshwater crayfish ecologist Ellen Clark in 1936.

 Cryptozoology

 Gould was the author of the book Mythical Monsters (1886) considered an early work on cryptozoology.
-Prior to this, Gould published in the Papers and Proceedings of Royal Society of Tasmania on the possibility Australian mythical creature the "bunyip" was a freshwater seal.
+Prior to this, Gould published in the Papers and Proceedings of Royal Society of Tasmania on the possibility that the Australian mythical creature the "bunyip" was a freshwater seal.